muhammadn/muhammadn.github.io/_posts/2020-05-26-disclosure-of-celcom-data-leaks.md

 Well, the request for my data plan  *did not* go through - which it should.
 Then i realised that the server is validating against my local Celcom Life app Credits and not the verification of the credits were not done at the server.

-So i had suspected if the server relied on my phone's 'credit' information, there would be a possibility that anyone could tell the server "Hey!, i have RM100 credits, give me RM30 credits data plan for 1 month".
+So i had suspected if the server relied on my phone's 'credit' information, there could be a possibility that anyone could tell the server "Hey!, i have RM100 credits, give me RM30 credits data plan for 1 month".

 Out of curiousity, i ran my Android Emulator, setup a Man-in-the-Middle attack on the Celcom Life mobile App on the Emulator by making sure Celcom Life app trusts my "own Certificate"